SRXDModdingGroup/SRXDUnityPlayerGuard/README.md

 ./SRXDUnityPlayerGuard ; %command%
 ```

+## IMPORTANT NOTE
+If you've already got your backup `UnityPlayer.dll` under a name that isn't `UnityPlayer.bak.dll`, please either
+- use the `--backuppath <filename here>` argument.

 ## How?
 The application makes sure that `UnityPlayer_Mono.dll` has the same hash as `UnityPlayer.dll`.
 Otherwise `UnityPlayer.dll` is renamed to `UnityPlayer.bak.dll`, and `UnityPlayer_Mono.dll` is copied to `UnityPlayer.dll`.